Heating and using hot water more efficiently

 I can’t recommend them for a single family home–at least not with the current alternatives available–due to a combination of factors such as lower water use, and complex systems for a freezing climate resulting in higher costs.
 Why?
 See this article on GreenBuildingAdvisor.com.

 To improve your use of energy, you are better off installing solar panels on the roof and an air source heat pump water heater in the basement, than putting in a solar hot water system on a single family home.

-Multifamily, commercial or industrial use may still have great applications and cost paybacks, or installing a simple heater for an outdoor pool.
+Multifamily, commercial or some type of industrial heating use may still have great applications and cost paybacks, or installing a simple heater for an outdoor pool.
 Used in those settings, they make sense.

 Never run out of hot water again!

 One piece of technology that you may find useful is what is called a tankless water heater (also called an instantaneous water heater).
 They heat water up on demand and don’t store hot water (though some models store tiny amounts to avoid a cold water plug).

 Because of colder ground temperatures in Canada, a unit that can provide up to 200kBtu/hr output is recommended when providing water to the whole house.

 Due to the high-heat input, you won’t run out of hot water ever again.
 That could create a challenge if you have teenagers and need to use the washroom sometime this century!

 As a result of this feature, the cost savings from having no standby losses (when heat is lost from the water tank) have historically not been found in water heater replacement studies.

 Water conservation is important